The Time (band): Legal dispute with Prince Estate

-In March, 2022, a Los Angeles Times article reported that the Prince Estate had recently informed Day that he “‘can no longer use Morris Day and the Time in any capacity.’”
-Music industry attorney Erin M. Jacobson was quoted in the article saying that it was more accurate to say the letter said that Day could not claim “‘ownership of the name,’” but there was still opportunity to use the name via an agreement with the Prince Estate that would provide terms for Day to monetarily compensate “‘the trademark owner in exchange for the ability to continue using the name.’”
+In March 2022, a Los Angeles Times article reported that the Prince Estate had recently informed Day that he "can no longer use [the name] Morris Day and the Time in any capacity".
+Music industry attorney Erin M. Jacobson was quoted in the article saying that it was more accurate to say the letter said that Day could not claim "ownership of the name", but there was still opportunity to use the name via an agreement with the Prince Estate that would provide terms for Day to monetarily compensate "the trademark owner in exchange for the ability to continue using the name".